gilcrest/diygoapi/README.md

 '
 ```

-For **Read (All Records)**, use the GET HTTP verb at `/api/v1/movies`:
+**Read (All Records)** - use the GET HTTP verb at `/api/v1/movies`:

 ```bash
 curl --location --request GET 'http://127.0.0.1:8080/api/v1/movies' \
 --data-raw ''
 ```

-For **Read (Single Record)**, use the GET HTTP verb and the movie "external ID" as the unique identifier.
+**Read (Single Record)** - use the GET HTTP verb and the movie "external ID" as the unique identifier.
 I try to never expose primary keys, so I use something like an external id.
 When calling a mock service, this can be anything and it will be echoed in the response e.g. `/api/v1/movies/:extl_id`

 ```bash
 curl --location --request GET 'http://127.0.0.1:8080/api/v1/movies/SKuGy0k6VAojqes40Na' \
 --data-raw ''
 ```

-For **Update**, use the PUT HTTP verb at `/api/v1/movies/:extl_id`
+**Update** - use the PUT HTTP verb at `/api/v1/movies/:extl_id`

 ```bash
 curl --location --request PUT 'http://127.0.0.1:8080/api/v1/movies/SKuGy0k6VAojqes40Nga' \